DeanWeiss/reading-notes102/README.md

 ## What is 'growth mindset'

-* *Growth mindset is akin to a flowing stream.* * You must constantly be moving forward, open to new ideas and be able to accept criticism.
-You should see the success of other around you as a success for everyone and not with jealousy.
-It's when the stream stops flowing that it becomes stagnate, when we stop learning and become jealous of what others have achieved is when our Growth Mindset has stopped.
+* *Growth mindset is akin to a flowing stream.*
+- You must constantly be moving forward, open to new ideas and be able to accept criticism.
+- You should see the success of other around you as a success for everyone and not with jealousy.
+- It's when the stream stops flowing that it becomes stagnate.
+ - When we stop learning and become jealous of what others have achieved is when our Growth Mindset has stopped.

 ### This is how I will keep myself in a `growth mindset`